 The Library has also endeavoured to develop different databases to provide users with quick access to LegCo information.
 It also proactively sources and subscribes to a wide range of databases to keep Members abreast of the public sentiments in Hong Kong as well as of the constitutional, legal and social-economic issues and development in the Mainland and the rest of the world.

-On the other hand, the Library prepares a monthly title list providing the synopsis of the books recently acquired.
+On the other hand, the Library prepares a New additions lists providing the synopsis of the books recently acquired.
 Besides, the Library produces three monthly publications entitled "Stay informed – Latest Mainland policy reports", "Stay informed – Latest overseas policy reports" and "Stay informed – Latest overseas parliamentary news" respectively.
 These publications aim to keep Members and staff informed of the latest policies, important legislative and financial proposals, major inquiry and audit reports of the Mainland Government and selected overseas places as well as the latest development in the rules and practices of overseas parliaments.